RoshanTamang011/androidResit/README.md

-This is my final assignment for the module Android Application which is an ecommerce application where you can buy gadgets such as mobile phones, laptops, desktops, cameras etc.
+This is my final assignment for the module Android Application which is an ecommerce application where you can buy laptop.
 The programming language used for the development is Kotlin and for the backend API, Node.js is used.
 The data is stored in NoSQL database MongoDB.